 Students will take courses such as the Introductory Seminar, General Education Courses, and Foundation Courses, as well as Comprehensive Japanese classes.

-Students will decide their specialized field from the 3 Core Theme Cluster Courses.
-In addition to Foundation Courses, students will take specialized courses in each program.
+Students will take classes in three theme clusters from the 2nd year.
+In addition to Foundation Courses, students will take specialized courses.
 Students in Global Simulation Gaming(GSG) will take an active part in creating classes themselves.
 GSG is an active learning course where GS students study with students of the International Relations major.

 In the small-group Advanced Seminar, students conduct research on a topic of their interest.